Adjective-Object/Adjective-Object.github.io/projects/mreader.md

 name: mreader
 description: unpacking HAL labs datfiles
 repo-link: https://www.github.com/adjective-object/melee_subaction_unpacker
-img: img/projects/mreader.jpg
+cover-img: img/projects/mreader.jpg
+proj-scale: medium
 ---

 Mreader is a project to unpack the datafiles used in HAL lab's internal datastructures for their games on the Nintendo Gamecube.
 Most work has been done on Super Smash Brothers Melee.